kanekoshoyu/kucoin_arbitrage/README.md

 # max amount of USD to use in a single cyclic arbitrage
 usd_cyclic_arbitrage=100
 ```
-2. At the root directory of the project(kucoin_arbiitrage), run the below command
+2. At the root directory of the project(kucoin_arbiitrage), run the command below:
 ```
 cargo run --bin event_triangular
 ```